Payment Card Industry Data Security Standards (PCI DSS)

-The latest Payment Card Industry Data Security Standard (PCI DSS) is a complex set of rules and requirements that applies to every person, business or organisation that processes credit information as from October 1, 2007.
-This includes any person, business or organisation that receives, stores, processes or transmits credit card data.
+The Payment Card Industry Data Security Standard (PCI DSS) is a complex set of rules and requirements that applies to every person, business or organisation that handles credit card data.
+This includes any person, business or organisation that receives, stores, processes or transmits credit card details.

 The official definition of who and what is now required to have PCI DSS compliance is: